Knevitzzzz/The-Forest-Samurai/README.md

 <h1 align="center">Build With</h1>

 This project is being done with the Unity Game Engine And with the C# Language.
+And also with the help of [Gazzana](https://github.com/Gazzana)

 <h1 align="center">Inside the scripts</h1>
 Each script file has notes explaining what each line of code does, If you don't understand the explanation, please contact me by email.